chin-herng/ph-mock-website-demo/README.md

 ## Making Changes

-Pull changes from the upstream repository and automatically merge them into your local branch.
+1. Pull changes from the upstream repository and automatically merge them into your local branch.

 ```bash
 git pull upstream main
 ```

-Create a new branch for your changes:
+2. Create a new branch for your changes:

 ```bash
 git checkout -b my-feature-branch
 ```

-Make your changes, stage them, and commit.
+3. Make your changes, stage them, and commit.

 ```bash
 git add .
 git commit -m "Description of changes"
 ```

-Push your changes to GitHub.
+4. Push your changes to GitHub.

 ```bash
 git push origin my-feature-branch
 ```

+5. Go to the repository on GitHub and click "Pull requests" at navigation bar.

+6. Click the "New Pull Request" button.

+7. Choose the your branch name and click "Create Pull Request."